vippsas/vipps-qr-api/vipps-qr-api-webhooks.md

 The QR solution currently has one webhook a merchant can subscribe to.

 The central part of the Merchant Callback QR flow is the callback, that will be sent to the merchant when a customer scans the QR.
-To receive these callbacks, the merchant needs to register a subscription to the *user.checkin.v1* event.
+To receive these callbacks the merchant needs to register a subscription to the *user.checkin.v1* webhook event.

 Here is the payload for the *user.checkin.v1* event: